EX-Salesforce-Training/project-2-alpha/README.md

 ### 1. User Stories (required and optional)

 **Required Stories**
-- [ ] User can view a list of classes
+- [x] User can view a list of classes
-- [ ] User can submit a new job application
+- [x] User can submit a new job application
-- [ ] User can view upcoming events
+- [x] User can view upcoming events
-- [ ] User can scheduled events
+- [x] User can schedule events
 - [ ] User can login to their account
 - [ ] User can enroll their child for Summer Camp
 - [ ] User can view Swim League information